TylerRenfro/portfolio-2023/_research-artifacts/heuristic-evaluation.md

 ---
 ## Overview

-Doing a heuristic evaluation helps identify design problems in the user interface.
+Heuristic evaluations help identify design problems in the user interface.
 For texasebrazil.com, the evaluation was judged in comparison to high-level usability guidelines known as the Nielson 10 usability heuristics.

 {:.font-semibold}
 ## Usability principles evaluated: